ospencer/wasm4-gr/README.md

 # wasm4-gr

 This project contains Grain bindings to [WASM-4](https://wasm4.org/), a low-level fantasy game console for building small games with WebAssembly.
-You can find docs for the library [here], but for a general overview of WASM-4, check our their [docs](https://wasm4.org/docs/).
+You can find docs for the library [here](https://ospencer.github.io/wasm4-gr/), but for a general overview of WASM-4, check our their [docs](https://wasm4.org/docs/).

 ## Building your project